google/page-alloc-bench/README.md

 # Output

 You can pass `--output-path`, data measured by the workload will be written there as JSON.
-This currently only has one field:
+Fields are:

 - `idle_available_bytes`: This workload attempts to allocate as much memory as possible from userspace.
 It then does this again while simultaneously